NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     // let attr_types[src_nAttrs] be an array of type int

     /*iterate through 0 to src_nAttrs-1 :
-        get the i'th attribute's AttrCatEntry (using getAttrcatEntry() method of AttrCacheTable in cache layer)
-        fill attr_names, attr_types of corresponding attributes using the entry */
+        get the i'th attribute's AttrCatEntry using AttrCacheTable::getAttrCatEntry() fill the attr_names, attr_types arrays that we declared with the entries of corresponding attributes
+    */

-    /* Create the relation for target relation by calling createRel() method of Schema layer by providing appropriate arguments */
+    /* Create the relation for target relation by calling Schema::createRel() by providing appropriate arguments */
     // if the createRel returns an error code, then return that value.

-    /* Open the newly created target relation by calling openRel() method of OpenRelTable and store the target relid */
+    /* Open the newly created target relation by calling OpenRelTable::openRel() method and store the target relid */
-    /* If opening fails, delete the target relation by calling deleteRel() of Schema Layer and return the error value. */
+    /* If opening fails, delete the target relation by calling Schema::deleteRel() and return the error value returned from openRel() */

-    /*** Selecting and inserting records into the target relation ***/ /* Before calling the search function, reset the search to start from the first using RelCacheTable::resetSearchIndex */
+    /*** Selecting and inserting records into the target relation ***/ /* Before calling the search function, reset the search to start from the first using RelCacheTable::resetSearchIndex() */

     Attribute record[src_nAttrs];
-    Attribute val;
-    strcpy(val.sVal, "RST");

-    // Hint: do BlockAccess::search(srcRelId, record, attr, val, RST);
+    /*
+        The BlockAccess::search() function can either do a linearSearch or a B+ tree search.
+Hence, reset the search index of the relation in the relation cache using RelCacheTable::resetSearchIndex().
+        Also, reset the search index in the attribute cache for the select condition attribute with name given by the argument `attr`.
+Use AttrCacheTable::resetSearchIndex().
+        Both these calls are necessary to ensure that search begins from the first record.
+    */
+    RelCacheTable::resetSearchIndex(/* fill arguments */);
+    AttrCacheTable::resetSearchIndex(/* fill arguments */);

     /*
     while (true) {